 Top Questions > Tuition and Fees

-You can pay your tuition by cash, check, Visa, MasterCard and Discover at the Cashier's Office located at your campus.
+You can pay your tuition by cash, check, Visa, MasterCard, American Express and Discover at the Cashier's Office located at your campus.

 You can also pay online via eWOLF.
 Click on the Pay My Bill icon on the Dashboard.

-You can also sign up for an interest-free monthly payment plan in eWOLF.
+You can also sign up for an interest-free monthly payment plan ($35 enrollment fee) in eWOLF.
 From the Payments & Financial Aid drop-down menu go to the Payments & Payment Plans page.

 The College Opportunity Fund is used by the state of Colorado to pay a portion of the total cost of undergraduate degrees for Colorado residents attending Colorado public institutions.

-You must request this state-paid portion of your tuition each semester, but you only have to apply once.
-You must authorize the use of the funds at each school you attend.
-At Front Range Community College, you can authorize COF through eWOLF.
+You only apply once, but you must authorize the use of COF each semester, at each school you attend.
+At Front Range Community College, you can authorize COF in eWOLF.